kasnerz/npfl140/05_task_generation/README.md

 ```

 The program should output a sample weather report from the model running on node 1 (see below for details):
-> Currently in Amsterdam, the temperature is 27.98°C with a feels like temperature of 29.2°C. The pressure is 1015 hPa and the humidity is 58%.
-The wind is blowing at a speed of 1.34 m/s from the east with a gust of 2.24 m/s.
-The sky is clear with no clouds in sight.
-The visibility is excellent at 10,000 meters.
-The sun is currently rising at 6:58 AM and will set at 8:31 PM local time.
+> Currently in Amsterdam, the temperature is 11.22°C with a feels like temperature of 10.17°C. The pressure is 983 hPa and the humidity is 68%.
+The wind is blowing at a speed of 10.28 m/s from the southwest direction with a gust speed of 13.41 m/s.
+The sky is mostly covered with scattered clouds with a cloud cover of 40%.
+The visibility is good with a distance of 10,000 meters.
+The sun is expected to rise at 5:40 AM and set at 9:22 PM local time.

 The code is just a sample: you can modify the code however you wish, move it to a Jupyter notebook, etc.